mr-bt/manager.README/README.md

 * Key Indicator Report: 1-pager summary of the group core metrics and delivery update shared by me.
 * [Flash Reports](#Flash-reports): each team member writes their personal updates.
 Should working on a team assignment, the update must be provided on a weekly base.
 * Deep Dive Suggestions: A deep dive is a problem-solving or new initiative slot that leverages the power of the team.
-Deep dives are about discussing the topic, not learning about it.
-Please prepare the deep dive as you'd with the [decision-making process](#Decision-making-process).
+Deep dives are about discussing the topic(s), not learning about it.
+Share a 1 to 6 pages document.

-All goes into a shared document where we can always look back.
+All goes into a shared document/folder where we can look back.

 ##### The meeting

 The below format is a blueprint.
 All team members must be prepared for the meeting to actively and assertively contribute.
 Time is a scarce resource for us all, attending and participating in the session, it's a moral duty to your teammates and a formal duty to me.

 1. Overview (5-15 min): I'll provide an overview of the KPIs, progress, sometimes go in-depth on some, and shared business or cross-department information.
 2. Team members round (30 min): each team member will share with the team key achievements, disappointments, issues, concerns and learnings.
 What's hot on their plate.
-What's the plan for the week to move us forward.
+What's the plan for the week.
 3. Review team assignments/actions progress (5 min)
-4. Customer focus (5 min): We'll answer the questions "What are we going to do differently this week to enhance Customer Experience?" and "Has anyone has gone out of their way to improve Customer Experience?".
+4. Customer focus (5 min): We'll answer the questions "What are we going to do this week to enhance Customer Experience?" and "Has anyone has gone out of their way to improve Customer Experience?".
 5. Deep dives (30 min to 1 hour): Discussion about problem-solving or new initiatives.
 This time can also be used to discuss strategy.
 6. Review action items.